Rafael-Leite/SPACEX-Machine-Learning-Project/00-README.md

 5) EDA through data visualization with Seaborn library
 6) Interactive maps of the SPACEX Launch Sites and their proximities with Folium library
 7) Interactive dashboards built with Plotly-Dash
-8) Machine Learning Classification (logistic regression, support vector machines, decision trees, K-Nearest Neighbors)
+8) Machine Learning Classification with sklearn (logistic regression, support vector machines, decision trees, K-Nearest Neighbors)